AOrlov/kabanus/README.md

-# Telegram Speech-to-Text Bot
+# Telegram Speech-to-Text & Event Bot

-This bot listens for Russian voice messages in a Telegram group and replies with a text transcription using OpenAI Whisper or Google Gemini Flash 2.0 (cheapest Gemini model).
-It is designed for easy deployment in a Docker container and notifies an admin in case of critical errors.
+A Telegram bot for fun to interact with group members.
+Also, the bot listens for voice messages in a Telegram group and replies with a text transcription using Google Gemini model.
+It can also create Google Calendar events from photo messages (if enabled).
+Designed for easy deployment in a Docker container and notifies an admin in case of critical errors.

 ## Features
 - Listens for voice messages in a Telegram group
-- Transcribes Russian speech to text using Whisper (small model) or Gemini Flash 2.0
+- Transcribes speech to text using Gemini
-- Modular: easily switch between Whisper and Gemini for speech-to-text
 - Replies with the transcription or an error message
 - Supports Gemini for text generation
+- Can create Google Calendar events from event photo images (optional)
 - Notifies admin on critical errors
 - Logs to stdout and temporary files